nooshin-kohli/simulation/README.md

 # Python simulation
-This is the link the pyhton simulation of the slip model: https://github.com/nooshin-kohli/python_simulation
+This is the link to the Python simulation of the slip model: https://github.com/nooshin-kohli/python_simulation
 # Gazebo simulation and ROS
 ## prerequisites
 Considering ROS Melodic is installed on your Ubuntu 18.04, we will guide you to configure your workspace.